AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/data-migration-services.md

 1. In a spreadsheet, create a tab for every table to be migrated to the new database.

-1. In each tab, create a column for all the existing columns that need to be migrated. [!DNL Adobe] recommends naming it something like `Existing column name`.
+1. In each tab, create a column for all the existing columns that need to be migrated.
+Adobe recommends naming it something like `Existing column name`.

-1. You also need to make another column for the column equivalents in the new database in each tab of the spreadsheet. [!DNL Adobe] recommends naming the column something like `New column name`.
+1. You also need to make another column for the column equivalents in the new database in each tab of the spreadsheet.
+Adobe recommends naming the column something like `New column name`.

 1. Enter the existing columns and their equivalents.
 If an existing column does not have a new equivalent, enter `N/A`.